Pgalvane/Patricio-LinkedIn-Portfolio/README.md

 * **Key Project:**
     * **Housing Price Prediction with Neural Networks:** Implemented and optimized neural network models for predicting housing prices (e.g., using the California Housing dataset), showcasing expertise in deep learning for regression, model architecture, and performance evaluation.

-### **8. `Time-Series-Analysis`**
-* **Overview:** Dedicated to advanced methodologies and tools for analyzing time-dependent data, crucial for understanding dynamic systems.
-* **Key Project:**
-    * **Novel Hurst Exponent Estimation Method:** Developed and validated a unique Hurst exponent estimation technique, applied to and confirmed effective within crypto markets for enhanced understanding of time series persistence and fractality.

 ---